autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 If the use case does not require map switching, then map switching may not be needed, and only simple loading and publishing of data.

+**Behavior**: If a solved transform is near the boundaries of a reference map, a warning should be communicated to the larger stack.
+"Near" can be defined as being within 10 seconds away from the physical limits of the map (in which case a system may come to a stop), or being within 10 seconds away from the last road sequence which can keep the vehicle within the bounds of the reference map (in which case a system may reroute the vehicle in the absence of a new map).

 **Behavior**: The `/earth`-`/base_link` transform should be used to determine when map switching should occur